MattDierick/RTD-NGINX-App-Protect-UDF/source/class5/module2/lab3/lab3.rst

 Step 5 - Update the Docker image with the Threat Campaign package
 #################################################################

-In this module, we will install the package Threat Campaign into a new Docker image.
+In this lab, we will install the package Threat Campaign into a new Docker image.

 Threat Campaign is a **feed** from F5 Threat Intelligence team.
 This team is collecting 24/7 threats from internet and darknet.
 They use several bots and honeypotting networks in order to know in advance what the hackers (humans or robots) will target and how.